How to Refeed after a Dry Fast | Filonov Protocol Variation

 First and foremost, drink water.
 It’s best to use dew, spring, or meltwater.
 The way you drink matters: you must add three capsules of "LINEX" or, better yet, Bolotov's whey (serum) to the first glass of water.
 Drink it over the course of fifteen minutes.
 Most importantly, do it slowly, sip by sip, so that you make your last sip in the fourteenth minute.
 Don’t drink a glass of water in ten minutes or less, as it’s very risky.
 The water consumption systems may not cope with it, so you may faint or face other harsh consequences.
 Drink eight glasses of water this way within six-eight hours, and then you can brush your teeth.
 In very rare cases, the first sip of water can cause nausea.
 In this case, hold every sip of water in the mouth, mixing it with saliva, and then swallow it 20-30 seconds later.

 As you exit the fast, you have to find the perfect exit point.
-This is critical and why you can benefit from working with a data-driven coach.
+This is critical and why you can benefit from using data.
 There are a few things that need to be considered.

 • What stage am I on?